onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 566M    /tmp/tmp.3xnIHXwY1l/image/nix/store/w7rphym6zk35wsx3aknbn3y7srj3x5qa-openjdk-headless-23.0.2+7
 ```

 The winner is definitely `openjdk-headless`.
 Almost all of the 722 MB comes from it.
 So that will be the first thing we will try to reduce.
-Second is odd, `scala-app` is the package for our app but we already have a copy of our app in `/share`!
-So it looks like a duplication but first focus on our JDK package.
+Second is odd; `scala-app` is the package for our app, but we already have a copy of our app in `/share`!
+So it looks like a duplication, but first focus on our JDK package.

 ## Minimal Java Runtime Environments

 My first mistake was to bundle a full **Java Development Kit (JDK)** with the application.
-JDKs are used to _build_ a JVM app but to run it you only need **Java Runtime Environment (JRE)**.
+JDKs are used to _build_ a JVM app but to run it, you only need **Java Runtime Environment (JRE)**.
 I searched for `jre` in [Nix Search](https://search.nixos.org/packages?channel=25.05&type=packages&query=jre).
-Second option was `jre_minimal`, which sounded very promising.
+The second option was `jre_minimal`, which sounded very promising.
 So I made the following change:

 ```nix
 - makeWrapper ${pkgs.jdk23_headless}/bin/java $out/bin/scala-app \